 Below are some useful resources that could support anyone planning to run community cooking groups or food activities.

-- How to Cook with Groups – Facilitators Pack (NHS Forth Valley) – A guide to planning and running cooking activities to support the development of participants skills and confidence.
+- How to Cook with Groups – Facilitators Pack (NHS Forth Valley and NHS Fife) – A guide to planning and running cooking activities to support the development of participants skills and confidence.
 A step by step resource to planning cooking sessions – packed full of resources, checklists and information about things to consider before, during and after your cooking sessions.
-Email firstname.lastname@example.org or email@example.com for further information on this facilitators pack.
+Email email@example.com or firstname.lastname@example.org for further information on this facilitators pack.

 - The Practical Nutrition and Cooking Workbook (NHS Forth Valley) – A 4 week session plan of interactive activities, self monitoring tools, quizzes and easy to follow picture recipes.

-- Mini Steps to Positive Food Choices – This resource encourages people to take ‘mini steps’ towards a more balanced diet.
+- Mini Steps to Positive Food Choices– This resource encourages people to take ‘mini steps’ towards a more balanced diet.
 It can be used with individuals or in a group setting.
 Staff may also find that using the Mini Steps programme may increase their knowledge and confidence around delivering basic food messages to those they work with.
-Mini Steps has a Facilitators Guide to support individuals and groups to eat a better diet and a Keeping the Meal Real Resource Pack to support practical food related sessions.

 - Make and Taste for Tiny Tums – Recipe Book (NHS Forth Valley) – This booklet has a range of quick and easy, no cook snack and recipe ideas for parents, carers and teachers to make with their children.